-The basic Newborn Session focuses on your sweet new little person.
+The Classic Newborn Session focuses on your sweet new little person.
 Everything you need to have beautiful newborn photos is right here in my tranquil studio.
 I have it all...hats, wraps, headbands, baskets...I could go on and on.
 Sit back and enjoy watching your tiny babe get safely photographed by a photographer experienced in working with infants.

 Newborn sessions are typically scheduled during pregnancy.
 Before your session we will have a phone consultation, and I will provide you with tips to get those cuddly newborn poses and you can let me know what colors and props to have ready to go for your session.

-All newborn clients begin by purchasing the basic Newborn Package.
-If you decide to include a sibling(s) or parent(s) with the newborn, you can take time to do these in your 90 minute Classic Package -or- upgrade your package.
+All newborn clients begin by purchasing the Classic Newborn Package.
+If you decide to include a sibling(s) and/or parent(s) with the newborn, you can take time to do these in your 90 minute Classic Package -or- upgrade your package.
 This also increases the number of final edited high-resolution files you will receive and the length of your session.
 If you would like to concentrate on the new little one, you can also purchase an extended session, which allows for a much greater variety of images.
 You end up with many more photos to choose from and edited digital files.

 Additional prints can be purchased from a list of add-on's.
 This is a great option if you would like larger prints to display in your home.